 Why Do Some Retire Earlier or Later Than Planned?

-While some seniors may be happy to have enough money to retire earlier than planned because of the lower actual retirement age, that’s not always the case.
+While some seniors may be happy to have enough capital to retire earlier than planned because of the lower actual retirement age, that’s not always the case.

 Some individuals retire earlier than intended because of job loss, personal health issues, or family situations like the need to care for an elderly parent.